abbakR25/school_app/README.md

 🛠️ Tech Stack
 (Update this section based on what you used: for example…)

-Frontend: HTML, CSS, JavaScript / React / Flutter
+Frontend: HTML, CSS,

-Backend: Node.js / Django / Firebase / PHP
+Backend: Node.js / python

-Database: SQLite / MongoDB / Firebase / JSON Files
+Database: SQLite